 - Engagement: You can have millions of users signed up for your app, but if no one’s actually using your app, there’s a huge problem.
 Calculate how much users are sharing, the average time they’re spending in the app and the frequency of logins.
 This predicts retention and how likely users are to recommend your app to a friend.

 The most important thing is originality!
-You need to market your unique features to people to increase your user base, engagement and retention.
-If you keep those three things in check, you’ll be well on you way to being the next photo sharing app Facebook buys for an insane amount of money.
+You need to market your unique features to people to increase your user base, engagement, and retention.
+If you keep those three things in check, you’ll be well on your way to being the next photo-sharing app Facebook buys for an insane amount of money.

 Monetize Your App

-One of the most important parts of photo sharing mobile app development is monetization.
-If you don’t monetize your app, you wont see a ROI (and let’s be honest, you’re definitely reading through this article to see if a ROI is possible for a new photo sharing app).
+One of the most important parts of photo-sharing mobile app development is monetization.
+If you don’t monetize your app, you won’t see an ROI (and let’s be honest, you’re definitely reading through this article to see if an ROI is possible for a new photo-sharing app).
 I’m here to tell you it is!
-Here are some widely used tricks to monetize your photo sharing services:
+Here are some widely used tricks to monetize your photo-sharing services: